Alexander Magruder / McGruder / McGruther / MacGrouther / MacGrouder / MacGrowther / McCrouther (1610-1677)

 This inventory reflects the changing patterns of labor in Colonial Maryland, where slavery at first existed alongside indentured servitude, not fully replacing it until the start of the 19th century.
 Land without labor was worthless—in the 17th century a good cow was worth more than 50 acres of uncleared land—so the economic factors driving the transition to enslaved labor are easy to analyze.
 Astonishingly, however, not a single document has survived from 17th century Maryland that records an attitude, a thought, or a reflection on the new concept of chattel slavery or the emerging ideology of race.
 Maryland’s first census, in 1790, shows 45 Magruder households in three counties, of which 41 owned slaves.

 When Alexander arrived in Maryland, twenty years after the founding of the colony, more than 300 crude plantations were strung up and down the Patuxent River, growing tobacco for export and subsistence crops for survival.
 The word plantation originally referred to an entire colonial enterprise, such as the Jamestown Plantation in Virginia–think of it as a colony planted on the continent–but came to designate individual homesteads or tracts of land.
 In Alexander’s day it had no connotation of grandeur or wealth.
 Buildings were of log or mud-wattle and livestock roamed free.
 Labor-saving methods for clearing and farming the wet, wooded riverbanks were learned from the Yoacomoco, Mattapanient, Piscataway, and Patuxent people whose land the colony had purchased.
-White women were scarce, men worked their own fields (with or without the help of indentured labor), and married late.
+White women were scarce, men worked their own fields (with or without the help of indentured labor), and both sexes married late.
 Perhaps half the children born lived to their twentieth birthday.

 Russell Menard, a leading historian of early colonial society in the Chesapeake, says that in Alexander’s generation 75% of men who survived their indenture went on to hold some kind of government office, such as constable, juror, or surveyor of roads.
 Alexander was among the 25% who did not.